ahmeddwaheed/Twitter-API/README.md

 # Twitter-API

-Fetch any user's tweets based on the credentials you have
+Fetch any public user's tweets based on the credentials you have

 ### Requirements
 * Ruby version 2.4.1